 College Students Become ‘Grandkids on Demand’ with This Side-Gig App

 The Papa app connects college students with senior citizens who need a little extra help in their day-to-day activities.
-Along the way, it provides companionship — and a steady side gig.
+Along the way, these ‘grandkids on demand’ provide companionship — and earn extra money through a steady side gig.

 Since its 2016 launch, the Miami-based startup has operated in college hubs around Florida.
-But Founder and CEO Andrew Parker confirmed with The Penny Hoarder plans to expand to 10 other states in summer 2019.
+But Founder and CEO Andrew Parker confirmed with The Penny Hoarder plans to expand to more states.

 Parker founded the company after his own grandfather was diagnosed with Alzheimer’s disease.
 As his grandmother struggled to care for her husband — whom Parker called “Papa” — he hired a college student to help out.